 Rarakau Programme – New Zealand // GO BACK

-The Rarakau landowners aspire to sustainable land management excellence, running high quality cattle grazing land along side high quality protected rainforest.
+The Rarakau landowners will apply sustainable land management excellence, running high quality cattle grazing land alongside high quality protected rainforest.
+Through this, they hope to:

 |ABOUT THE PROJECT|